P-oke/Chat-app/README.md

 # Chat-app
-This is a real time Chat-app that allows users to send messages.
+This is a real time messaging-app that allows users to send messages.